glorialulu/TSNet/README.rst

 --------

 TSNet is a Python package designed to perform transient simulation in water distribution networks.
-It canThe software includes capability to:
+The software includes capability to:

-* Generate water network models based on .inp files
+* Create water network models based on .inp files
-* Operate network elements, including pumps and valves, to generate transient events
+* Generate transient events by operating valves and pumps
 * Add disruptive events including pipe bursts and leakages
 * Perform transient simulation using MOC method
 * Visualize results